 Well, that was quite the suggestive title, right?
 But to stay in that historic mindset a little longer, because the fact stays true, the Golden Age of Amsterdam has clearly shaped the way the Netherlands grow to one of the most dominating powers of that era.
 With a nation gaining so much of an influence and wealth spread, there are sadly also dark shades made in history.
 They get overlooked sometimes in the books or are seemingly neglected.
 In this board game, there is no focus on that part, but it doesn’t neglect the fact that has happened either.
 Here we focus as players on becoming the most influential power of that time and keeps our story based on the trading and growing of the city in those time by trading and growing companies for revenue.
 (Some context)

 Jolly Dutch Productions is a new publisher from the Netherlands and they contacted us to have a look at their first title, Chartered: The Golden Age.
-Please note that this is still all prototype and will be Kickstarted on the 26th of March!
+Please note that this is still all prototype and will be going on Kickstarter again on the 16th of October!
 So keep an eye out for this one very soon.
-UPDATE Live now on Kickstarter!
+Update Live now on Kickstarter!

 So do you have it in you to become a Dutch master?